d-buckner/d-piano/README.md

 ## About

-This is a fork of [@tonejs/piano](https://github.com/Tonejs/Piano) by Yotam Mann with performance optimizations for applications using multiple piano instances.
+This is a fork of [@tonejs/piano](https://github.com/Tonejs/Piano) by Yotam Mann with performance optimizations and more active maintaince.
 Built on high-quality samples from [Salamander Grand Piano](https://github.com/sfztools/salamander-grand-piano).

 ## Features